Phantas0s/devdash-doc/content/_index.md

 ![DevDash logo](/img/logo.jpg)

-## Welcome to the Documentation of DevDash
+## Welcome to the DevDash's Documentation

-**DevDash is a highly configurable terminal dashboard for developers**, who want to choose and display the most up-to-date metrics they need, at one place.
+**DevDash is a highly configurable terminal dashboard for developers**.

+It will allow you to choose and display the most up-to-date metrics you need, at one place.

 The data will be automatically refreshed while you're doing other productive tasks.

+What can you do with this documentation?

 * To get started and creating your first dashboard, or see DevDash in action with many examples (including their configuration), [it's over there](/getting-started/).
 * If you search the complete reference for DevDash dashboard's configuration, [you need to click on this link](/reference/).